Gauff's US Open title defence ended by Navarro

 Source: BBC

-Defending champion Coco Gauff’s US Open campaign ended abruptly as she lost 6-3, 4-6, 6-3 to Emma Navarro.
+Coco Gauff's attempt to defend her US Open title has come to an end following her defeat to Emma Navarro in the fourth round in New York.

-Gauff struggled with 19 double faults, including 11 in the final set, which contributed to Navarro’s victory.
+The third-seeded Gauff delivered an inconsistent performance, ultimately losing 6-3, 4-6, 6-3 to her fellow American and 13th seed, Navarro.

-This result halts Gauff’s bid to be the first woman to defend the title since Serena Williams in 2014.
+Gauff recorded a total of 19 double faults, with 11 occurring in the third set alone, including three in the final game, which allowed Navarro to secure her victory.

-Navarro, who had previously beaten Gauff at Wimbledon, will now face Paula Badosa in the quarter-finals.
+Navarro expressed her excitement, stating, "I lost in the first round the last two years and now to be making the quarter-finals is pretty insane."